xpl/ansicolor/README.md

 ## Reading style information / CSS output

-Inspection of ANSI styles in arbitrary strings is essential when implementing platform-agnostic logging — that works not only in terminal, but in browsers too.
-Here's how you do it:
+Inspection of ANSI styles in arbitrary strings is essential when implementing platform-agnostic logging — that piece of code is available under command line interface and in a browser as well.
+Here's an example of how you would parse a colored string into an array-like structure.
+That structure can be traversed later to build HTML/JSON/XML or any other markup/syntax.

 ```javascript
 const parsed = ansi.parse ('foo'.bgBrightRed.bright.italic + 'bar'.red.dim)
 ```

-It will return a pseudo-array of styled spans, iterable with `for ... of` and convertable to an array with spread operator.
-There also exists `.spans` property for obtaining the actual array directly:
+The `ansi.parse ()` method will return a pseudo-array of styled spans, you can iterate it with a `for ... of` loop and convert it to an array with *spread operator*.
+Also, there's the `.spans` property for obtaining the already-spread array directly:

 ```javascript
 assert.deepEqual (parsed.spans /* or [...parsed] */,